 Students are asked not to bring valuables to school.
 Occasionally, students may wish to bring valuable items to school as part of a project or if relevant to school-related work.
-Under these circumstances, any valuables should be given to the teacher for safe keeping.
+Under these circumstances, any valuables should be given to the teacher for safe-keeping.
 Unless items are deposited with the school office, the school is not responsible for the loss or theft of valuables.
 A lost and found box is kept on the first floor next to the elevator.
 We ask that all your child's articles be clearly labeled with his/her name.
 The school takes no responsibility for lost belongings.
-School keeps found items for approximately 1 academic year.
-Afterwards, all unclaimed items are given to charity.
+School keeps found items for a long period of time (approximately 1 academic year).
+After this time all unclaimed items are given to charity.